tho15/carnd-pid-control-project/README.md

 Possible improvements for this implementation include:

-* The vehicle still has large CTEs even it can keep on track.
+* We still see large CTEs even though it can keep on track.
 This may indicate those hyperparameters are not optimal.
 Techniques such as Twiddle may be used to find the optimal hyparameters.
 We'll need to be able to control the simulator in order to implement such technique.
 * The car is a little shaky.
-The steering angle seems changing too often.
+The steering angle seems changes too often.
 This may also an indication of suboptimal hyparameters.
 * I used a constant throttle in the implementation.
 Adding a speed PID may enable the car to run faster and smoother.
 I tried but failed to find a simple implementation of speed PID.
 This is one improvement I need to play around.
 * Without trajectory information, it could be hard to optimize the controller.
 Maybe we can estimate the trajectory from CTE and car heading?